 Driving traffic to your Shopify store is only half the marketing battle (see our easy marketing methods to drive traffic here).
 Once a visitor is on your store site, you have to convince them to make that purchase.
-Increasing conversions on your site will be a lifelong battle for eCommerce marketers, but there are some really good starting points for new store marketers to utilize.
+Increasing conversions on your site will be a lifelong battle for ecommerce marketers, but there are some really good marketing workflows for new stores to utilize.
 Let’s check them out.

 1. Put sales before branding.

 Some companies in retail make the mistake of prioritizing branding over making sales.
 Yes, your brand is an important part of developing your business, but there are some ways that it can hold you back.
 On ecommerce websites, the use of color is especially important in drawing the customer’s eye to certain areas of the page – if you stick too rigidly to brand colors, your ability to do this can be limited.

 A great example of this is Childsplay Clothing, a luxury children’s clothing store that focused its branding around a stylish black and white color palette.
 The company were reluctant to change the color of its call-to-action buttons (such as Add to Bag) even though this had been recommended as a way to improve conversions on the site.

 “We were sceptical about changing the color of our ‘Add to Bag’ button from black and white,” said Moby Latif, Head of Business Strategy & Development at Childsplay, “however, since making the button a brighter color, the results have been excellent – we have seen a significant increase in conversions”.
 The company now not only has a bright orange ‘Add to Bag’ button, but also highlights the added value proposition of ‘Free Shipping’.